 There are several potential legal pitfalls with emulation, and not just copyright.
 In some cases, re-implementing a system in software could violate its patents.
 This isn’t a problem on systems that are 17 years old or older.

 The bigger issue, though, is copyright.
 Most people know that copying something without paying for it is usually illegal.
-Even if the software is no longer commercially available for purchase, copyright laws as they exist today don’t have a provision for them to go into the public domain.
+Even if the software is no longer commercially available for purchase, copyright laws as they exist today don’t have a provision for them to go into the public domain until 95 years after their release.
 “Abandonware” isn’t a legal concept.
 Emulation isn’t illegal, but piracy is.